How to Write a Letter of Interest (38 Samples and Examples)

 Why are you writing

-Next, outline your reason for writing the letter of interest.
+Next, outline your reason for writing it.
 Express enthusiasm about the possibility of working for the target company.
-You can relate the reason to the company’s goals, products, policies, among other qualities that have attracted you to it.
+You can relate the reason to the company’s goals, products, and policies, among other qualities that have attracted you to it.

 Find a hook